Seraaron/agora/srd/KISSing.md

 We sometimes use the word 'KISS' — pronounced  /kɪs/ — as an _adjective_, referring to one's advocacy for a re-roll; sometimes as a _verb_, meaning the action of the re-rolling itself; and even sometimes as a _noun_, in reference to a die that has or will be re-rolled.
 This somewhat loose definition should flow naturally at the table.

 'KISS, 'KISSed', 'KISSes', 'KISSing', and 'KISSable' are all words that you end up seeing, saying, and hearing a lot while playing this game.
-But if you find the jargon is ruining your game's [[Genre, Tone, and Themes|tone]], then just call them 're-rolls' instead.
+But if you find the jargon is ruining your game's [[Genre, Tone, and Themes*|tone]], then just call them 're-rolls' instead.

 ---

-### Only KISS if You _Want_ to

-Aside from making the fun acronym work, the use of the word 'kismet' at the start of KISSing should also prompt you to **think about your character's _personal destiny_**, and to ask yourself:

-> #quote
-> _What story does this roll tell me about my character's path forwards?
-If I were to succeed or fail at this exact moment, which way appeals most to me?_

-With those questions in mind, you may decide _not to KISS_ after all and to simply accept your fate if that makes for a more appealing story. _But this decision is yours and yours alone_.
-Failure still has [[Difficulties and Consequences|consequences]], even if you chose that failure for yourself.

 ### Only KISS if You _Need_ to

 Aside from the great narrative effects of KISSing dice, a useful side-effect is that **these rules generally speed up gameplay when KISSes wouldn't be necessary**.

-There is a natural tendency to want to draw on every advantage and to 'fire on all cylinders' at all times while playing games, but since _KISSes happen after the main roll_ and the target number of successes you need to pass is always pre-established, **you may find the success you want without needing to KISS**.
+There is a natural tendency to want to draw on every advantage and to 'fire on all cylinders' at all times while playing games, but since _KISSes happen after the main roll_ and the difficulty of the roll is always pre-established, **you may find the success you want without needing to KISS**.